Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

-After going 0-for-4 with an RBI in his most recent game, Lourdes Gurriel Jr. and the Arizona Diamondbacks take on the Los Angeles Dodgers (who will hand the ball to Dustin May) at 10:10 PM ET on Thursday.
+After going 0-for-4 in his most recent game, Lourdes Gurriel Jr. and the Arizona Diamondbacks take on the Los Angeles Dodgers (who will hand the ball to Clayton Kershaw) at 9:40 PM ET on Friday.

-He had a hitless showing in his most recent game (0-for-4 with an RBI) against the Padres.
+He had a hitless performance in his last game (0-for-4) against the Dodgers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Dodgers